If you've ever felt the frustration of managing multiple online accounts, whether…

 Well, the answer is a mixed blend of yes and no.

-It all boils down to what it is you looking for, the point here is to run the most suitable eCommerce platform.
-Put it another way; you need to pick a platform that equally guarantees the best possible experience for you and your customers.
+It all boils down to what it is you are looking for; the point here is to run the most suitable eCommerce platform.
+Put it another way, you need to pick a platform that equally guarantees the best possible experience for you and your customers.

 And to assist you with all that, here’s the crux of the matter.